 Louisa Wickham, medical director

 Louisa became medical director in January 2021.
 She joined Moorfields as a consultant in vitreoretinal surgery and medical retina.
 Her interest in clinical leadership stems from her time as a trainee, developing a Leadership Fellow for the Health Foundation and as a European Leadership Fellow at INSEAD.
 She works with the Royal College of Ophthalmologists and Royal Society of Medicine to promote clinical leadership for doctors at all stages of their training.

 David took up the position of chief executive at Moorfields in April 2016.
 He was the former director of strategic development at University College London Hospitals NHS Foundation Trust.
 David is a past fellow of the Institute for Healthcare Improvement (IHI) in Boston, USA and holds an MBA from the University of Leicester.

-Nick Hardie, non-executive director and chair of audit committee
+Nick Hardie, non-executive director and chair of audit and risk and finance committees

-Andrew Nebel, non-executive director and chair of Project Oriel committee
+David Hills, non-executive director and chair of capital scrutiny committee

 Professor Andrew Dick, non-executive director